MysteryPancake/Houdini-Fun/README.md

 ```

 ### Updated version
-The spring solver in [MOPs](https://www.motionoperators.com/) is more accurate than mine:
+The spring solver in [MOPs](https://www.motionoperators.com/) has better damping, so let's steal it:
 ```glsl
 float mass = 1.0;
 float k = 0.4;